-You know it’s going to be a good day when getting ice cream is first on the list of things to do.
+You know it’s going to be a good day when getting ice cream is first on the to-do list.
 We caught the tram from central Stockholm to Ålstensgatan and joined a line of people queueing out the door at Scarfo Gelateria, in the blazing hot sun.
 Hazlenut and mint for Scott, pistaccio and dark chocolate for me.

 Ice cream in hand, we walked along tree lined streets to Solviksbadet, a beach and outdoor swimming area.
 We skipped the crowded beach and headed straight for the shady trails in search of our own quiet spot by the water.